 Homeowners usually need both buildings and contents insurance, while those who rent typically only need contents insurance.
 It can be a condition of the lease or mortgage, that you have both building and/or house contents insurance.

 In the UK there is a wide variety of insurance providers, with widely varying policies, cover options, and costs.
 Advice and comparison websites can help you find the best deal and cover to suit your needs, for example:

 If you need to make a claim on your property insurance policy you will need to inform the police before your claim can be processed.

 A utility bill is a request for payment for a public service, including:

 Some utility bills are fixed nationally, by property type or are dependent on usage, and others vary depending upon the selected supplier.

 When you’ve moved into your new home, you should:

-In the UK if you watch TV live, as it is being broadcast, on any device, then you must have a TV licence.
-This currently costs £145.50 per year, per household (2016); if you don’t pay you could face a £1,000 fine.
+In the UK if you watch the BBC or any other TV live, as it is being broadcast, then you must have a TV licence.
+This currently costs £147.00 per year, per household (2017); if you don’t pay you could face a £1,000 fine.

 Line rental is the charge you pay for an active phone landline into your home.

 When finding a landline deal consider the following: